xak2000/nomad/website/source/guides/operating-a-job/advanced-scheduling/affinity.html.md

 ### Step 5: Obtain Detailed Scoring Information on Job Placement

-The Nomad scheduler will not always place all of your workload on nodes you have specified in the `affinity` stanza even if the resources are available.
+The Nomad scheduler will not always place all of your workload on nodes you have specified in the `affinity` block even if the resources are available.
 This is because affinity scoring is combined with other metrics as well before making a scheduling decision.
 In this step, we will take a look at some of those other factors.

 Using the output from the previous step, find an allocation that has been placed on a node in `dc2` and use the nomad [alloc status][alloc status] command with